Animal Biology & Animal Husbandry - International Journal of the Bioflux Society

 ABAH Bioflux is a peer-reviewed journal.
 Each published article was independently seen before by two scientific reviewers and at least one lingvist.

 Peer-review policy: single blind peer-review is used.
+The editors use a programme of screening for plagiarism.

 The journal covers all the fields of animal biology (structure, function, evolution, ecology, taxonomy) and animal husbandry (applied biology, legislation, technology or biotechnology) from protozoan to mammals.

 ABAH Bioflux is a good opportunity for you to publish your original research, review, or short communication, both printed and online, color, open access.
 The journal is disseminated on a very large scale.
+The journal allows the author(s) to hold the copyright without restrictions.

+This is an open-access journal distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution and reproduction in any medium, provided the original author and source are credited.
+The journal has no article submission charges.
+The journal has a waiver policy for developing country authors (only for cases of very good quality manuscripts).
 A publication fee of 100 USD, or 350 LEI (or equivalent in EURO) should be payed after your paper is accepted.
 When the manuscript's first author is a member of the Editorial Board Expanded (ABAH Bioflux), there is no fee for publication.
 Please attach a scanned payment document and email to email@example.com

 SWIFT CODE of the bank: BTRLRO22